Target teams up with Disney to open shops

 NEW YORK (AP) — Target is hoping to bring the magic of such characters as Mickey Mouse and Elsa to its own customers by opening permanent Disney shops at a cluster of stores starting this fall.

-As part of the collaboration with The Walt Disney Co., the Minneapolis-based discounter says it will open 25 Disney-branded stores start on Oct.
+As part of the collaboration with The Walt Disney Co., the Minneapolis-based discounter says it will open 25 Disney-branded stores starting on Oct.
 4, with 40 additional locations opening by October 2020.

 Target is also launching a Disney-focused online experience on its site on Sunday.
 And it’s planning a new store near the entrance of the Walt Disney World Resort in 2021.